-The test is: who’s brand is bigger?
-If you are a leader in your category, it’s likely that you’ll offer more to your ambassador than your ambassador will bring towards you.
-Equally, if you are a new entrant that not many people know, a good ambassador will bring the masses.
+The test to use is: who’s Brand is bigger?
+If you are a leader in your category, it’s likely that you’ll offer more to your Ambassador than your Ambassador will bring towards you.
+Equally, if you are a new entrant that not many people know, a good Ambassador will bring the masses.
 Like George Clooney did for Nespresso.

 In snapshot – you need a brand ambassador when:

 - You’re looking for brand growth from a new audience which the Ambassador can easily reach.
 The pearl that you are looking for – an Ambassador with a higher profile than your brand.

 - Your financial model must fund both the Ambassador and marketing activity.
 An Ambassador alone can’t deliver results.
 You need to reach people before you can influence them.
 If you can’t afford it all, don’t do it.
 There are better alternatives.

 - The Ambassador is part of a promotional plan that is driven by you.
 Ambassadors are not (at least by default) white knights riding in to save the day.
 You will need to provide the Horse, the Route, the Script and the Outfit (and maybe the stunt double).
 Just as you would without them.

 Ambassadors help extend audience reach.
 Talk with us about your goals and how we can partner with you.
 AMBA partners with a range of clients across geographies and industries who trust us for insights and advice.
 Together we can help you create a true competitive advantage.

 Brand Science and Strategy is at the core of the work AMBA does.
 Touch Hearts.
 Move Minds.
 Emotive triggers open eyes and rational minds.
 We connect both – Brand Ambassadors are one of the tools in our toolkit.
 We’re based in Australia and connect with people everywhere – Find out more.